monix/monix-bio/docs/resourcesafety.md

  //=> Task has been cancelled
 ```

-`BIO.race` cancels slower task which executes the corresponding finalizer.
+`BIO.race` cancels the slower task which executes the corresponding finalizer.

 ## Safe acquisition and release

-`bracket` is a more general operator for `try-with-resources` pattern, but it works for pure effect types like `BIO`,
+`bracket` is a more general operator for the `try-with-resources` pattern, but it works for pure effect types like `BIO`,
 and supports concurrency and cancellation.

 ```scala mdoc:compile-only